twers/drupal_ci/README.md

 #Install Local Drupal Repository
 -------------------------
-This is a manul that tell you how to install a drupal environment locally and automatically.
+This is a manual that tell you how to install a drupal environment locally and automatically.
 ##Install XAMPP and Drush
 Just make your local Server, Database and Drush ready.
 Normally we use XAMPP which contains lots of toole like Apache Web Server, MySql, PHP and phpmyadmin.
 But if you don't like, you can config each of them locally.